prebid/Prebid.js/index.md

     <h2 class="bs-docs-featurette-title">Open Source Project</h2>

-    <p class="lead">Prebid.js is open source and community driven.
-The project is hosted, developed, and maintained on GitHub.</p>
+    <p class="lead">Prebid.js and the other projects from the Prebid organization are open source and community driven.
+The Prebid project is hosted, developed, and maintained <a href="https://github.com/prebid">on GitHub</a>.</p>

     <a href="/overview/intro.html" class="btn btn-outline btn-lg">Next: Overview of Prebid.js</a>